oopanuga/oopanuga.github.io/_posts/2015-5-13-performance-responsive-design.md

 This can be achieved by the use of cookies: we set a cookie in the client and that is use in the request by the server in order to identify the device and deliver different kind of content.
 There are problem such as having to update the cookie.
 The solution for that is that your infrastructure can tag the request with the type of device.
 This is called _Edge side includes_, being the edge the closest point in the CDN cloud to the client.

-We have to bear in mind that RESS and client side decissions are complimentary:
+We have to bear in mind that RESS and client side decisions are complimentary:

 - Client side decisions are good in the style for example.